Blaa

 A blaa /blɑː/, or Waterford Blaa, is a doughy, white bread bun (roll) speciality, particularly associated with Waterford, Ireland.
 It is currently made in County Waterford and south County Kilkenny.

+History

 Blaas are sold in two varieties: "soft" and "crusty".
 Soft blaas are slightly sweet, malt flavour, light but firm in texture and melt in the mouth.
 Crusty blaas are crunchy at first bite, then chewy with a subtle malt taste and a pleasing bitter aftertaste from the well cooked, dark crust.

 Eaten mainly at breakfast with butter, they are also eaten at other times of the day with a wide variety of fillings (including a type of luncheon meat often referred to as "red lead").
 The breakfast blaa (egg, bacon rasher and sausage) is more common than the breakfast roll in Waterford.